MPh-py/MPh/docs/demonstrations.md

 Comsol can be very helpful in creating the Java code corresponding to changes we make to a model.
-Not only does the GUI provide a function to "copy as code to clipboard" on any node, it also lets us save the entire model as Java source code.
-And if we "compact the history" right before making changes, the new code can conveniently be found at the very end of the Java file.
+Not only does the GUI provide a function to "copy as code to clipboard" on any node, it also lets us save the entire model as a Java source file, in which the new code can conveniently be found at the bottom.

 ## Navigate and alter the model